Biological father returns child to adoptive parents

 According to an attorney for the biological father, the little girl, who is a Native American descendant, was returned on Monday in accordance to a court order handed down by the Oklahoma Supreme Court.
 The court ruled the girl's father was compelled to return the girl to her adoptive parents who reside in South Carolina.

-The adoptive parents adopted the little girl at birth in 2009, and since been embroiled in a deep custody battle that has reached headlines across the nation.
+The adoptive parents adopted the little girl at birth in 2009, and have since been embroiled in a deep custody battle that has reached headlines across the nation.
 A statement issued from the adoptive parents, read in part after the court's announcement, that their "long legal nightmare" is over.

 In earlier developments, the biological father, who is a registered member of the Cherokee tribe, had invoked the Indian Child Welfare Act to maintain custody of his daughter.
 He had been arrested in August after he defied the court order to return the child.